Lone Pine International: 1977

 The 1977 tournament had a number of firsts.
 For the first time, there was no clear winner.
 Also for the first time, a woman shared the top of the score card.
 The increase in the number of entrants in 1976 required that the qualification standards be increased in 1977, so the requirements were returned to those of 1975.
 The field of 48 had an average rating of 2410.
 Nona Gaprindashvili (USSR) tied for first with Yuri Balashov (USSR), Oscar Panno (Argentina), and Dragutin Sahović (Yugoslavia), with the score 6½–2½.
 Nona's performance at Lone Pine made her the first woman ever to earn a norm for the title of Grandmaster.

 This was the first elite tournament victory by a woman.
 Fifth and sixth place at 6–3 was shared by William Lombardy and Larry Christiansen (both USA).

 1978

 The 1978 tournament retained the same entrance requirements and tournament format as 1977.
 The field of 68 was a record, with a greater number of international participants and an average rating of 2431.
 GM Bent Larsen (Denmark) won with 7½–1½, the best score ever in a 9-round Lone Pine tournament.
 The larger number of international participants made norm opportunities more plentiful than before, and the eleven norms achieved set a record for an individually paired Swiss or round-robin tournament.
 (The Olympiads are paired by team rather than individual.)
 GM norms were earned by Jack Peters, Vitaly Zaltsman, Ken Rogoff (all USA), and Peter Biyiasas (Canada).

-IM norms were earned by Yasser Seirawan and Tim Taylor (both USA), Jaime Sunyé (Brazil), Jon Speelman (England), Haukua Angantysson (Iceland), Margeir Petursson and Helgi Ólafsson (both Iceland).
+IM norms were earned by Yasser Seirawan and Tim Taylor (both USA), Jaime Sunye Neto (Brazil), Jon Speelman (England), Haukur Angantýsson, Margeir Pétursson and Helgi Ólafsson (all Iceland).